What Is Mulch?

 A garden may use straw, compost, shredded leaves, or grass clippings.

-A commercial property may use dyed hardwood mulch for appearance.
+A commercial property may use dyed or natural hardwood mulch for appearance.

-A natural area may use wood chips or leaf mulch.
+A natural area may use fresh arborist chips, tree-service wood chips, or leaf mulch.

-A playground may use engineered wood fiber or rubber mulch.
+A playground may use engineered wood fiber or another approved impact material.

-A tree bed may use bark, arborist chips, or shredded hardwood.
+An established tree or shrub area may use bark, fresh arborist chips, or shredded hardwood.

 Choosing mulch depends on: